Valid and efficient imprecise-probabilistic inference with partial priors, II. General framework: General IM framework

 Perhaps not surprisingly, the steps needed to boost efficiency are largely problem- and model-specific.
 But there is a general principle that can be applied across all cases to help improve efficiency.
 The basic idea is to minimize the complexity of the Choquet integral calculation in \eqref{eq:omega}, the one that defines the contour $\omega_\eta(y,\theta)$ and, in turn, $\pi_y(\theta)$.
 This complexity is controlled by, among other things, the dimension of its range of integration, so the principle below can be interpreted as an aim to mitigate the curse of dimensionality.
 By reducing this complexity/dimensionality, computation becomes more manageable without risking loss of statistical efficiency.
 Moreover, at least in some cases (see Section~\ref{SS:vacuous}), reducing the complexity leads to a quantifiable improvement in statistical efficiency.

 \begin{princom} Reduce the dimension of the relevant variables as much as possible {\em before} defining the IM via the contour \eqref{eq:pi.y}. \end{princom}

 Of particular interest are cases that involve a precise statistical model for $Y$, given $\Theta=\theta$, and partial prior information about $\Theta$.
 There, classical notions like minimal sufficiency can be used to suitably reduce dimension and, hence, the complexity, with no associated loss of statistical efficiency.
-Further dimension-reduction techniques, beyond that suggested by minimal sufficiency, will also be considered below.
-For example, when nuisance parameters are present, there are opportunities for further complexity reduction; see Section~\ref{S:nuisance}.
+Further dimension-reduction techniques, beyond that suggested by minimal sufficiency, will also be considered below (and in Part~III of the series).
 In certain ``extreme'' cases, apparently drastic complexity reduction steps are needed to achieve efficiency, which I'll discuss in Sections~\ref{SS:vacuous}--\ref{SS:complete}.

 There are some obvious connections between the Principle of Minimal Complexity and more familiar principles in the statistics literature.
 In particular, both the {\em Sufficiency} and {\em Conditionality Principles} \citep[e.g.,][]{birnbaum1962} are rooted in the idea of reducing dimension/complexity where possible.
 This connection will be seen more clearly in the sections that follow.
 There's also an admittedly looser connection to the (controversial) {\em Likelihood Principle} but I'll save this explanation for Section~\ref{SS:complete}; see, also, Section~\ref{SS:vacuous}.
 It's no coincidence that the Principle of Minimal Complexity is most closely related to the {\em Efficiency Principle} in \citet{imbook, sts.discuss.2014}.
 In fact, the former is arguably more basic/fundamental because the latter's call for efficiency were always met through one or another complexity-reduction step \citep[e.g.,][]{imcond, immarg}.